mrossinek/deuterium/README.md

 ## Installation
 Install deuterium with your favorite plugin manager.
-Furtermore, this plugin requires the `ipykernel` python package.
+Furtermore, this plugin requires the `ipykernel` and `jupyter_client` python packages.
-You can simply install it with pip: `pip install ipykernel`
+You can simply install them with pip: `pip install ipykernel jupyter_client`

+If you have configured vim with a hard-coded python interpreter as explained at `:h python-virtualenv` it suffices to install these two packages in said virtualenv.
+Deuterium will automatically start the background kernel using the active virtualenv in the folder where you started vim.

 ## Usage